-- 1. An applicant or his representative who objects to the decision adopted by the State Patent Bureau to refuse registration of a design, shall have the right to file with the Appeals Division of the State Patent Bureau (hereinafter referred to as the "Appeals Division"), within three months from the day of sending of the decision, a written appeal with a substantiated request for a review of the findings of the examination and a document certifying the payment of the fixed fee. - 2.
-Following the examination of the appeal, the Appeals Division shall adopt one of the following decisions: - 1) to grant the appeal and to adopt a decision to register the design in respect of all or some of the design examples; - 2) to dismiss the appeal and to uphold the decision to refuse the registration of the design. - 3.
-Where the applicant or his representative objects to the decision of the Appeals Division, he shall have the right to appeal against that decision to the Vilnius Regional Court within six months from the date of adoption thereof.
+1. An applicant or his representative who objects to the decision adopted by the State Patent Bureau to refuse registration of a design, shall have the right to file with the Appeals Division of the State Patent Bureau (hereinafter: the 'Appeals Division'), within three months from the sending of the decision, a written appeal with a substantiated request for a review of the findings of the examination.
+A fee must be paid in accordance with the procedure laid down by legal acts for the filing of an appeal.

+2. Following the examination of the appeal, the Appeals Division shall adopt one of the following decisions:

+1) to grant the appeal and to adopt a decision to register the design in respect of all or some of the design examples;

+2) to dismiss the appeal and to uphold the decision to refuse the registration of the design.

+3. Where the applicant or his representative objects to the decision of the Appeals Division, he shall have the right to appeal against that decision to the Vilnius Regional Court within six months from the date of adoption thereof.